filterpaper/filterpaper.github.io/qmk/userspace.md

 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h
 ```
-Instead of `keymap.c`, programming codes should be placed in `<name>.c` like:
+Instead of `keymap.c`, programming codes should be saved in `<name>.c` like:
 ```
 ~/qmk_firmware/users/newbie/newbie.c
 ```
 Unlike `keymap.c`, the `keymaps[]` array is excluded from this file because key layout is stored in the .json file.
-Do add the following line into `rules.mk` for build process to find it during compile time:
+Do add the following line into `rules.mk` for QMK build process to find it during compile time:
 ```c
 SRC += newbie.c
 ```